 Installing an LF or HF RFID system building-wide can be a costly process depending on the amount of access points the building contains.
 Each access point (doors, dock doors) requires a reader which can vary in price from $150 and up depending on whether the reader has other functionalities such as reading both LF and HF frequencies, additional security PIN pads, tamper-proof card identifiers, etc.

 Each employee, student, or owner uses an assigned HF or LF key fob or badge to gain access to the building.
-These key fobs or smartcard badges can run from $1 dollar each for a more basic tag up to $10 - $20 dollars each for a finished product.
+These key fobs or smartcard badges can run from $1 dollar each for a more basic tag up to $10 - $20 dollars each for a finished product - like an RFID smart card.
 Once purchased, information can be encoded on them so that the reader will then recognize and enable the system to allow entry.

 Parking lot access control is different from building access control because of the addition of a vehicle.
 The vehicle adds RF interaction with metal which can cause multipath effects in addition to the increased distance between the tag and reader, calling for a longer read range.
 LF and HF frequencies are both typically inadequate solutions for parking lot access control because the tag read range is not long enough to reach the reader.